sourencho/lists/read.md

 ## 2019

 ### Read
+- The Gene: An Intimate History - Mukherjee, Siddhartha
 - The Last Samurai -
 DeWitt, Helen
-- The Gene: An Intimate History - Mukherjee, Siddhartha
 - A Shameful Life -
 Dazai, Osamu
 - Outline - Cusk, Rachel
+- The Penguin Book of Japanese Short Stories

 ### Attempted